38th Annual Civics & Law-Related Education Conference

 - Luncheon & Keynote Speaker

-- Afternoon Plenary/Panel Session featuring Mary Beth Tinker, John Tinker (Tinker v DesMoines) and Cathy Kuhlmeier (Hazelwood v Kuhlmeier)
+- Afternoon Plenary/Panel Session featuring Mary Beth Tinker, John Tinker (Tinker v DesMoines), Cathy Kuhlmeier (Hazelwood v Kuhlmeier) and David L. Hudson, author and educator

 - Conference materials